openstack-archive/tripleo-docs/doc/source/introduction/architecture.rst

 In order to the stack to be deployed, Heat makes successive calls to Nova, OpenStack's compute service controller.
-Nova depends upon Ironic, which, as described above has acquired an inventory of discovered hardware by this stage in the process.
+Nova depends upon Ironic, which, as described above has acquired an inventory of introspected hardware by this stage in the process.

 At this point, Nova flavors may act as a constraint, influencing the range of machines which may be picked for deployment by the Nova scheduler.
 For each